Hello! I am Benedetta Gaetani d'Aragona, a highly qualified registered massage therapist and bodyworker with over 20 years experience in my field

 - Dry needling

-She is a registered massage therapist with the General Council for Massage Therapies (GCMT), the UK governing body for massage therapies and bodywork techniques.
+I am a registered massage therapist with the General Council for Massage Therapies (GCMT), the UK governing body for massage therapies and bodywork techniques.
 The GCMT promotes the highest standards of practice.
-Benedetta is also a registered massage therapist with the Complementary and Natural Healthcare Council (CNHC), the UK regulator for complementary healthcare practitioners.
+I am also a registered massage therapist with the Complementary and Natural Healthcare Council (CNHC), the UK regulator for complementary healthcare practitioners.

 Further professional development

-Benedetta loves exploring her field and takes every opportunity to keep up to date with new and innovative ideas.
-She is grateful to the many advanced practitioners and renowned international bodywork masters with whom she has studied.
+I love exploring my field and take every opportunity to keep up to date with new and innovative ideas.
+I am grateful to the many advanced practitioners and renowned international bodywork masters with whom I have studied.
 Click on the links below for further information and, in some cases, videos demonstrating the techniques they teach:

 - Art Riggs (USA) who specialises in myofascial release